TheDeadcoder/Tokkhok-Backend/README.md

 - we fetch k-most relevant chunks
 - then we feed the query and fetched chunks to AI-agent
 - AI agent then generates Bengali response using our custom knowledge base

+## Translation Generation:
+- We have used Few-shot prompting that is used as a technique to enable in-context learning
+- Our users contribute in geenrating learning samples ({banglish, bangla} pairs)
+- admins approve some of them
+- The approved pairs are used as few shot inferencing
+- Future plan is to run a cron job (after 1 week) to collect the approved samples and use them to train model using openai's fine-tune api.
+Currently it could not be done due to costing reasons

 ## deployment